FPT – Fluid Power Technology has designed and manufactured the special hydraulic bolt tensioners

 Hebron Platform Illustration.
 The Hebron field is being developed using a stand-alone concrete gravity based structure (GBS).
 The GBS consists of a reinforced concrete structure designed to withstand sea ice, icebergs and meteorological and oceanographic conditions.

 Twelve threaded studs with 15 mm pitch M138 have been tightened to minimize seizures due to the highly corrosive environment between nuts and studs and to facilitate future maintenance operations if required.
-The used bolt tensioner has a working pressure of 1000 bar, stroke 15 mm, force 7350 kN to 1000 bar and spring return execution.
+The used bolt tensioner has a working pressure of 1000 bar, stroke 15 mm, force 7350 kN to 1000 bar and spring return execution to facilitate the operations.